Systems: here’s why every trade business needs them

 Additionally, this control is imperative because if a particular employee decides to leave or is sick, it is easy to replace them since all the vital information needed for their role is written down and not in their head.
-Hello long lost holiday!
+Hello, long lost holiday!

+Depending on what your ambitions are for your business, this is probably one of the main benefits of systems.
 The knowledge and information required to successfully run your business is no use to anyone sitting in you and your employee’s heads.
 This knowledge and information is the main asset of your business (aside from your database – a subject for another time!), not your branding and not your tools.
-So, pretty much, without this knowledge and information documented as systems, you hardly have a business to sell should you ever want to.
+Without this knowledge and information documented as systems, you hardly have a business to sell should you ever want to.